-In fiscal year 2019, there was again an increase in collection efforts and an increase in rates, however in most cases, overall usage was less than anticipated.
-As a result, wastewater charges revenue and fees were approximately \$(265,000) less than budget.
-Wholesale water charges and fees were less than budget by approximately \$(638,000).
-Power generation revenues were more than estimates by approximately \$2 million.
-These and other factors resulted in total operating revenue of approximately \$79 million in fiscal year 2019, approximately \$1.2 million more than budget, and \$2.4 million more than the prior year.
+In fiscal year 2020, there was again an increase in collection efforts and an increase in rates; however, overall usage was less than anticipated.
+As a result, wastewater charges revenue and fees were approximately \$1.2 million less than budget.
+Wholesale water charges and fees were less than budget by approximately \$1.7 million.
+Power generation revenues were less than estimates by approximately \$153,000.
+These and other factors resulted in total operating revenue of approximately \$81 million in fiscal year 2020, approximately \$4.7 million less than budget, and \$2 million more than the prior year.

-Operating expenses were less than budget by approximately \$2.1 million, primarily as a result of vacant positions and less overtime needed than anticipated.
-In addition, there was conservative budgeting for general operational expenses.
+Operating expenses were less than budget by approximately \$4.9 million, primarily as a result of vacant positions and less overtime needed than anticipated.
+In addition, there was conservative budgeting for general operational expenses and, in some cases, reduced expenditures as a result of the COVID-19 outbreak.

 In fiscal year 2011, we implemented FASC 980, Accounting for the Effects of Certain Types of Regulation, which essentially adjusts for differences between how revenue / rates are budgeted and how they are accounted for on a Generally Accepted Accounting Principles (GAAP) basis.
 In the Commission's case, revenue intended to fund capital asset acquisitions is set aside (deferred) and is recognized equal to the annual depreciation expense on those assets; depreciation expense on assets funded in other ways (such as through bonds) is removed from the income statement because those costs are not factored into the budget process; conversely, because principal debt repayment costs are funded through the budget, those costs are reflected in the income statement as a reduction to net position.
-The net effect of these adjustments are reported under the line "Excess revenues used to fund deferrals" on the statement of revenues, expenses and changes in fund net position, which was a decrease of \$(3,950,991) for fiscal year 2019.
+The net effect of these adjustments are reported under the line "Excess revenues used to fund deferrals" on the Statement of Revenues, Expenses and Changes in Fund Net Position, which was a decrease of \$(20,415,649) for fiscal year 2020.

-As a result of the key elements described above, the activities for the year resulted in a change in net position of \$11,316,892.
+As a result of the key elements described above, the activities for the year resulted in a change in net position of \$(5,253,961).